 - Canvas apps only support the field type of code components, and not the dataset type.

-Code components have access to a rich set of framework APIs that expose capabilities like component lifecycle management, contextual data and metadata access, seamless server access via Web API, utility and data formatting methods, device features like camera, location and microphone, along with easy-to-invoke UX elements like dialogs, lookups, and full-page rendering.
+- Seamless server access via Web API, utility and data formatting methods, device features like camera, location and microphone, along with easy-to-invoke UX elements like dialogs, lookups, and full-page rendering.